History of parks and gardens of Paris: Gardens of Sacré-Cœur (1924–1929)

 The building of Basilica of Sacré-Cœur at the top of Montmartre was first proposed after the 1870 defeat of France in the Franco-Prussian War, It was also the place where the Paris Commune began in March 1871 with the killing of two French generals by mutinous soldiers of the Paris National Guard.
 Alphand's plan called for a park that would descend eighty meters from the parvis in front of the church to the street at the bottom of the hill.
 The architect Jean-Camille Formigé designed a park with a dramatic and unobstructed approach to the church from the bottom of the hill; he designed two terraces, connected by stairways and by curving horseshoe-shaped ramps, lined by trees.
 Formigés plan also called for a cascade and fountains parallel to the stairways, but these were never built.
 The work on the church began in the 1880s, but proceeded very slowly, because of the difficulty of anchoring the church to the hillside, site of a former quarry.
 The Basilica was not dedicated until 1919.
 Formigé died in 1926, and the work on the gardens was finished by Léopold Béviére, and dedicated in 1929.
-The original name of the park was Square Willette, but in 2004, under the socialist government of Mayor Bernard Delenoye, it was renamed Square Louise Michel, after the anarchist and revolutionary who had played an active role in the Paris Commune.
+The original name of the park was Square Willette, but in 2004, under the socialist government of Mayor Bernard Delenoye, it was renamed Square Louise-Michel, after the anarchist and revolutionary Louise Michel who had played an active role in the Paris Commune.